Student Work in the USA

 Snap Study Institute’s advisors can help you navigate this process, as even a small mistake could lead to deportation from the U.S.!

-Income from Student Jobs in the USA
+Income from Student

 The U.S. is one of the largest and most advanced countries in the world, with a relatively high cost of living, making it particularly challenging for international students.
 These costs include tuition, textbooks, accommodation, daily meals, clothing, transportation, social services, and recreational activities.
 These factors depend on the state, lifestyle, university, and other elements.
 On average, living costs are approximately $1,000 to $1,500 per month.